Health in Namibia: Illnesses related to alcohol abuse

 Due to high prevalence of alcohol abuse, 8% of adult Namibians suffer from related illnesses.
 Alcohol consumption is high particularly in the north of the country (the four regions of Ohangwena, Omusati, Oshana, and Oshikoto).
+Namibians are estimated to spend 10% of their household income on alcohol, of which beer is most prominent.

 Cancer

 Due to exposure to sunshine and prevalence of albinism, the most widespread cancer in Namibia is skin cancer, with 581 cases reported in 2010 and 417 cases in 2011.
 The second most prevalent cancer is Kaposi's sarcoma, a disease related to HIV/AIDS, with 251 reported cases in 2011.

 Cholera

 There are occasional Cholera outbreaks in the north of the country, particularly in the Kunene Region.
+After ten years without further cases, one case of Cholera was confirmed in Opuwo in March 2025.

 Coronavirus

 During the COVID-19 pandemic the country had its first confirmed cases on 14 March 2020.
 Government shut down air travel to and from Qatar, Ethiopia and Germany on the same day, closed all public and private schools, and prohibited large gatherings.
-This includes celebrations for the 30th anniversary of Namibian independence that takes place on 21 March.
+This included celebrations for the 30th anniversary of Namibian independence that took place on 21 March 2020.
 Libraries, museums, and art galleries were also closed.
+On 28 March 2020, the country went into a full lockdown.